What are the best double glazing windows companies?

 Our recommendation

-Britelite Windows is a good option for homeowners looking to stick to a budget and avoid any hidden fees.
-Britelite’s pricing is competitive and transparent, the quote you reside is the price you’ll pay and it also includes VAT making it easier to make a decision up front.
-Unlike some of its competitors, Britelite is lauded online by reviewers for its simple and straightforward sales tactics.
-Cost savings are also enjoyed through greater energy efficiency after installation.
+Britelite Windows is a good option for budget-conscious homeowners who want to avoid any hidden fees.
+The company’s pricing is competitive and transparent, and the quote you get is the VAT-inclusive price you’ll pay, which makes it easier to make a decision upfront without worrying about additional costs.
+Unlike some of its competitors, Britelite is praised by online reviewers for its simple and straightforward sales tactics.
+Buyers also enjoy cost savings through impressive energy efficiency after installation.

-On the downside, Britelite doesn’t offer a great deal of payment options, but its monthly financing option is extremely fair, with a representative APR of 8.9%.
-The company doesn’t offer many frills in terms of material or design, and the cover on offer is a stock-standard 10-year warranty.
+On the downside, Britelite doesn’t offer a great variety of payment options.
+But its monthly financing option is fairer than most, with a representative APR of 8.9%.
+The company doesn’t offer many frills in terms of materials or design features, and it offers a standard 10-year warranty.

 Read our full Britelite windows review.